Prisoner who drank nine bottles of wine a day died while serving time for vicious attack on girlfriend

 "It appears he bore his suffering in a brave way, despite some of the inadequacies of care available at Lancaster Farms - not by any fault of the staff, but because 24 hour healthcare is not available at the prison.
 He became increasingly more ill and ultimately was admitted to the Royal Preston Hospital where he died."

-Dublin-born Owen was serving two years for attacking his girlfriend with a metal pole at her home in Blackburn.
+Dublin-born Owen was serving two years for attacking a woman with a metal pole at her home in Blackburn.
 It was the second timed he had been jailed at Preston Crown Court for assaulting the same woman.
 He initially went to HMP Preston, but was moved to Lancaster Farms where he served most of his sentence.

 But the inquest heard that throughout his stay he was constantly being taken to hospital by paramedics due to his health issues.
 In the end prison staff found him a regular bed at HMP Preston, one of only a handful of prisons in the North West which have 24-hour healthcare.